Simple Membership Plugin › Forums › Simple Membership Plugin › Email Sending Issue on Your Site

 December 1, 2015 at 12:17 pm #4297

-Email sending issues are usually not directly related to our membership plugin.
-If the plugin sent the email but the recipient didn’t get it, then that means the email got blocked somewhere (or it went to the spambox).
+KeymasterEmail sending issues are usually not directly related to our membership plugin.
+If the plugin sent the email but the recipient didn’t get it, then that means the email got blocked or marked as spam during transit.

-How to verify if the plugin sent the email or not
+How to Verify if the Plugin Sent the Email or Not

-Step 3) Do a test membership signup and check the log file data.If you see entries like the following then that means the plugin successfully sent the email:
+If you see entries like the following then that means the plugin successfully sent the email:

 Member signup/upgrade completion email successfully sent to: john.doe@yahoo.com